clobrano/blog/content/posts/2020-10-26-connect-lp-with-gh.md

 Parsing the output is easy with Python, all the rest is just a little glue logic to put all together.

-# end: the result
+# Results

 I am satisfied with the end result.
-We can be more responsive to our user base requests, and I had fun writing the [python script](https://github.com/ubuntu/yaru/blob/master/.github/lpbugtracker.py), and learned something new of GitHub Action.
+We can be more responsive to our user base requests now, and I had fun writing the [python script](https://github.com/ubuntu/yaru/blob/master/.github/lpbugtracker.py), and learned something new of GitHub Action.